AlexKrois/TwitchRewardPlayer/README.md

 ## 🖥 Setup

-1. Set every value in the .env file.
+1. Populate every value in the .env file correctly.

 2. In OBS, add a **Browser Source** named like:

 ```
 YTVideo
 ```
-It doesn't matter what you set the name to, you will get asked about the name after.

-Also, if you've entered a wrong name you can delete the line REWARD_ID=xxxx in the .env file and you will get asked again.

 3. Set the URL to: